Research for a Future

 We need more diverse, equitable, and plentiful collaboration to stop environmental and social harms at their source and unite our efforts to realise a fairer and more sustainable world.

 Many within and outside of academia feel the need to depart from research-as-usual - but in an environment of overwork, funding constraints, and differing privilege, not enough support exists to foster new connections, build trust, and co-design research that benefits all.

 We’re doing four things to help change this.
 Our ideas are outlined below.

-More information and specific ways to participate will be available by the end of August.
+More information and specific ways to participate will be available in due course.
 To register your interest in participating in these projects or contributing to their development, sign up here.
-To tell us your thoughts now, email us at email@example.com.
+To tell us your thoughts now, email us at firstname.lastname@example.org.

 Research for a Future toolkit

 We will soon launch a toolkit to support academics who want to make their research more inclusive and transformative.
-It will include practical tools for trust-building between diverse perspectives, ways to configure research to make a difference, and offer advice for securing funding for such work.
+It will include ways to configure research to make a difference, advice on dealing with differences in status and access to power, and practical tools for trust-building between diverse perspectives, together with guidance for securing funding for such work.

 Connecting academics and communities

-We also connect calls for collaboration from community-based organisations and academics seeing integrated crises on the ground with the Faculty for a Future community.
+We also connect calls for collaboration from community-based organisations and academics directly experiencing the harm caused as a result of intersecting crises with the Faculty for a Future community.